OhJayGee/OpenRouterXcodeProxy/README.md

 PORT=9090 ./proxy/dist/app
 ```

+## Environment Variables

+- `DISABLE_SSL_VERIFY`: Set to 'true' to disable SSL verification (useful for debugging with proxies like Charles).
+Default: SSL verification is enabled.
+- `MODEL_FILTER_FILE`: Set to the absolute path of a text file containing allowed model IDs (one per line).
+If set, the `/v1/models` endpoint will only return models whose IDs are in this file.

 ## Xcode Setup

 - Setting > Intelligence > Add a Model Provider...
     - URL: http://localhost:8080
     - API Key: Bearer sk-...